AG500/Metaheuristic-project/README.md

 Multimodal function:

 With multimodal function there could be a lot of local optimum.
 Therefore diersification is important.
-In PSO the paramters C1, W, are more important than before.
+With PSO the paramters C1, W, are more important than before.

 F4 Shifted Rastrigin's function:
+There is a lot of local optimum here so

 F5 Shifted Griewank's function: